- “Salary and Benefits” recorded the widest talent gap at 8-point difference between talent expectations and assessment of employers

 top 3 reasons why workers are less motivated in 2025: generation data

-sectoral insights on what motivates talent from different professions
+sectoral insights on what motivates talent from different professions.

-Respondents in Sales & Marketing, Technology, Administration, Secretarial, and Human Resources identified manageable workloads, work-life balance, and flexibility as their primary motivators for feeling engaged at work.
-In contrast, engineering professionals reported that job security and meaningful recognition are the key factors enhancing their engagement.
+Respondents in Sales & Marketing, Technology, Administration, Secretarial, and Human Resources consistently identified manageable workloads, robust work-life balance, and flexibility as their primary motivators for feeling engaged at work.
+These factors, alongside attractive salary and comprehensive employee benefits, form their ideal employee value proposition.

 AI adoption rising quickly in malaysia